 - CON: The crime rates are high

-Sadly, Chicago is notorious for its crime rates, making safety somewhat an issue for its population.
-Fortunately, being vigilant of their surroundings and staying away from the more precarious areas should be enough to keep newcomers from having to experience any of the crime portrayed in movies and series about this city.
+Sadly, Chicago is notorious for its crime rates, making safety somewhat of an issue for its population.
+Fortunately, being vigilant of their surroundings and staying away from the more precarious areas should be enough to keep newcomers from having to experience any of the crime portrayed in movies and TV shows about this city.

 Weather in Chicago